pio2k17/SSE-Frostfall-SKSE64-SkyUI-FIX/README.md

 Then install one of these FIX mods zip files using NMM.
 Only install one: 16:9 users install the normal fix, 21:9 ultrawide users install the ultrawide fix.

+** When installing in NMM click "No" and "No" when the version/upgrade dialogs pop up, and then click "Yes to all" replace files **

 Then after starting up Skyrim SSE SKSE564 go into MOD SETTINGS -> SkyUI and turn off version checking for these 4 menus: inventory, barter, container, and crafting.
 Otherwise you will see warning popups when you initially use them.